Department of General Engineering

 Creative confidence is foundational to human-centered design thinking, innovation, and entrepreneurship.
 In this interdisciplinary course, students strengthen skills in creativity and innovation through empathy gathering, photography, storytelling, improvisation, music, art, and prototyping.
 (1 unit)

-166. Introduction to Design Thinking A
+166A.
+Introduction to Design Thinking I

 The basic principles of design thinking, especially as applied to the three essentials for innovating success - user desirability, technical feasibility and business/economic viability.
 Explores techniques relating to themes such as deep customer understanding, creative brainstorming, and active prototyping.
-These topics are applied in the context of a team-based project conducted through the ENGR 166 A and B course sequence (1 unit).
+These topics are applied in the context of a team-based project conducted through the ENGR 166 course sequence (1 unit).

-166. Introduction to Design Thinking B
+166B.
+Introduction to Design Thinking II

 The basic principles of design thinking, especially as applied to the three essentials for innovating success - user desirability, technical feasibility and business/economic viability.
 Explores techniques relating to themes such as deep customer understanding, creative brainstorming, and active prototyping.
-These topics are applied in the context of a team-based project conducted through the ENGR 166 A and B course sequence.
+These topics are applied in the context of a team-based project conducted through the ENGR 166 course sequence.
 Prerequisite: ENGR 166A (1 unit).

 167. Go To Market Strategy